AviWind02/GTA-5-Trainer/README.md

 # Avi's Trainer

-This is a GTA 5 trainer designed to help you learn how to make scripts for GTA 5.
-It's still in alpha development, but we hope to make it a powerful tool for anyone interested in creating mods and scripts for this popular game.
+This is a GTA 5 trainer designed to make scripts for GTA 5.
+It's still in alpha development, but I hope to make it a easy to use tool for anyone interested in creating mods and scripts for this game.

 ## Features